isabellamora/Genius_Camp_Alexa/BPJH/Debug2/Readme.md

 2. Create function in AWS and connect endpoints
 3. Copy index.js file into the coding area
 4. Good luck coding!

+# Hints

+1. Make sure you remember how slots and variables work.
+2. Check to make sure intent/slot names match.
+3. Make sure you know the syntax of an If-else statement.